 O!
 You better watch out!

 I'm telling you why

 This sounds like a threat.
 This entire song is a threat.

-and Santa does sound a little too focused on watching little kids and this all sounds very threatening, what exactly is going to happen to kids when Santa comes to town?
+Santa does sound a little too focused on watching little kids, and this all sounds very threatening, what exactly is going to happen to kids when Santa comes to town?

-If you don't live by this weird, fat, bearded guy's rules, you have nothing but coal, trauma, alienation and social exclusion to look forward to during the holidays.
+If you don't live by this weird, fat, bearded guy's rules, you have nothing but coal, alienation, and social exclusion to look forward to during the holidays.

-We've already seen Santa take money for murder on this list, and in this song, we assume he can be bought with sex.
+We've already seen Santa take money for slaying on this list, and in this song, we assume he can be bought with adult pleasure.

 This song is about a gold digger.
-Literally.
 She asks for a platinum mine in this song, and that's before she asks for something from Tiffany's.
-A WHOLE MINE.
 And then she wants more.
-This is the greediest person alive and she's willing to bang the sh*t out of Santa Claus to get whatever she wants.
+This is the greediest person alive, and she's willing to sleep with Santa Claus to get whatever she wants.

 Yachts, a deed to the house, a duplex and checks as stocking stuffers?